geovedi/book-notes/2018/brief-answers-to-the-big-questions.notes.md

   - Influence and genes allow individuals to live on beyond death.
 - Gratitude and Questions:
   - Life offers one chance to appreciate the universe's grand design.
-  - Author expresses gratitude for this opportunity.
+  - Hawking expresses gratitude for this opportunity.
-  - Author would ask God about the universe's complex aspects if such a deity existed.
+  - Hawking would ask God about the universe's complex aspects if such a deity existed.

 ## How Did It All Begin?
 - Hamlet's Analogy and Questions about the Universe: